 10. CONTEMPORARY CULTURE AND URBAN REGENERATION IN DOWNTOWN JOBURG

 Many cities across South Africa have embarked on urban renewal and regeneration projects in previously disadvantaged urban areas and perhaps none have been as successful as Joburg with youthful city neighbourhoods such as Braamfontein and Maboneng attracting a young-at-heart, creative and entrepreneurial audience keen to put their own personal stamp on the face of 21st Century Joburg.

-Labelled by Forbes’ magazine as one of Africa's coolest neighbourhoods, the trendy Maboneng precinct on the eastern edge of the city centre is at its best on Sundays when the popular Market on Main is in full swing.
-The Sunday heartbeat of Maboneng, Market On Main takes over two floors of the regenerated neighbourhood's pioneer development Arts on Main.
-After exploring the market, take your pick of the pavement cafes, bars and restaurants that dot the high street for a quick lunch stop and end off the day with drinks at a rooftop bar such as Living Room or the spectacular Hallmark House rooftop bar which has some of the most outstanding views in the city.
+The trendy Maboneng precinct on the eastern edge of the city centre was labelled by Forbes’ magazine as one of Africa's coolest neighbourhoods and there is always something new happening.
+Maboneng's pioneer development is Arts on Main set over two floors with a pretty courtyard, drop in and explore the art galleries and studios.
+The take your pick of the pavement cafes, bars and restaurants that dot the main street Fox for a quick lunch stop and end off the day with drinks at a rooftop bar such as Living Room or the spectacular Hallmark Hotel rooftop bar 999 which has some of the most outstanding views in the city.

 Essential tips for travellers to GautengWhat to take with you?